Treadmill VS Rowing Machine - Which is Better?

-The treadmill is one of the most famous pieces of cardio equipment out there.
-Few exercises are as natural as running, and so it makes sense that it gets its fame.
-They can be used for a range of goals, with weight loss often being the driving force.
-They have a massive array of health benefits.
-But what does it have that the rower doesn’t?
+The treadmill is one of the most popular of cardio equipment.
+Few exercises are as natural as running.
+Treadmills can be used for a range of goals, with weight loss, mental health benefits and stamina improvement often being the driving forces.

-In case running alone wasn’t enough for you, most treadmills also come with an incline feature.
-That means that not only can you focus on your speed or technique, but you can focus on power too.
-Whether you’re walking on an incline to burn serious calories, or sprinting to build those calfs, you’re doing serious work.
+Most treadmills also come with an incline feature.
+That means that not only can you focus on your speed or technique, but you can focus on power, too.
+Whether you’re walking on an incline to burn serious calories, or sprinting to build those legs, you’re doing serious work.

-It’s an excellent way for you to get both LISS and HIIT workouts, and that’s great for keeping your training varied.
-Getting bored is never a good thing to have to deal with, especially if you’re buying the equipment.
+A treadmill is a way for enjoying both LISS and HIIT workouts, and that’s great for keeping your training varied.

-You can go for an all-out sprint HIIT workout or a long distance row and see the different effects that they will have on your body.
-They can even help you if you're having back pain which is a common issue for many of us.
-Fitness and muscle can really build together if you can use them in the right way.
-Versatility is always an essential tool.
+You can go for an all-out sprint HIIT workout or a long-distance row and see the different effects that they will have on your body.
+Fitness and muscle can really build together if you can use your rower in the right way.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.